Poldhu Cove to Cury circular walk

 Dollar Cove is named after the silver Spanish dollars that have occasionally been found from the wreck of a 18th century Spanish Galleon, which is now thought might have been a lost vessel known as the Rio Nova and not the San Salvador which was also wrecked nearby.
 The ship wrecked in Dollar Cove was carrying two and a half tons of the coins from Spain to the Bank of England for safe keeping during their war with France.
 In January 1787, she was driven ashore at Dollar Cove in a violent storm.
 The ship broke in two and spilled the coins into a gully in the bay.
 The silver dollars found so far are dated from 1765 to 1777.

-8. Climb the steps on the left and bear right along the path to join a cliff-edge path at a waymark.
-Turn right and follow the path along the cliffs, past a number of small coves, until you emerge into a large field on the headland.
+8. Climb the steps on the left and follow the path a few paces to join a cliff-edge path at a waymark.
+Turn right and follow the path along the cliffs, past a number of small coves.
+Keep following the main path uphill to emerge into a large field on the headland.

 A number of schemes were tried in the 1840s to recover the silver dollars from Dollar Cove.
 These focused around the under-sea gully where the ship had reportedly spilled its treasure.
 In 1845 a company was formed to dam the gully from the sea so that it could be pumped dry.
 After a month's work to construct the dam, on the night before the gully was due to be drained, a storm obliterated the dam.
 Two years later an attempt was made to drive a mine shaft beneath the gully and up towards the surface so that the sand and coins would fall into the shaft.
 No coins emptied into the shaft, but the Atlantic Ocean did, and the miners barely escaped with their lives.